Battle of Andoain: Buildup

 On 8 September 1837, O'Donnell massed a 7,000-men strong force to advance on the Carlist lines between the villages of Hernani and Urnieta.
 The Liberals pushed their enemies towards the natural barrier formed by the rivers Oria and Leizaran, where the two armies stood facing each other at a distance of a mere 200 yards.
-O´Donnell established his headquarters at Andoain, which lays on the main road between San Sebastián and the Carlist stronghold of Tolosa.
+O'Donnell established his headquarters at Andoain, which lays on the main road between San Sebastián and the Carlist stronghold of Tolosa.
 The Carlist forces, composed of five Guipuzcoan battalions and an improvised militia of local residents, controlled the western bank of the river Oria.
-The opposing forces started to fortified their positions and entrenchments, O´Donnell men by rebuilding the town's fortress, destroyed by the retreating rebels, and the Carlist faction by setting up a six-feet high barricade with a number of embrasures that enabled them to keep the town under fire.
+The opposing forces started to fortified their positions and entrenchments, O'Donnell's men by rebuilding the town's fortress, destroyed by the retreating rebels, and the Carlist faction by setting up a six-feet high barricade with a number of embrasures that enabled them to keep the town under fire.
 The wall had the shape of a horseshoe, following the course of the stream, with the convex side aimed to Andoain.
 The extreme left ended up in a bunker, where the Carlists mounted a permanent watch.
 The narrowness of the stream and the main bridge made any force attempting to cross the river an easy target for the rebels.
 The accurate fire from the parapets indeed hampered the Liberals building of their own breastworks.
 The Carlist bunker was connected with their rearguard by a ravine which edges were protected by rocky crags, while the gaps were closed with casket filled with clay and stones.
 This means that any reinforcement or movement out or into the bunker and eventually to the barricade became unnoticed to the Liberals.
 On the right side of the trenches, the terrain allowed O'Donnell to command the enemies' positions, which were occasionally checked by an artillery battery of British Auxiliary Legion, which inflicted a number of casualties among the Carlists when their rounds struck home.
 The battery consisted of two nine-pounder guns and one twelve-pound howitzer.
 In the course of these skirmishes, two Legion officers were wounded by snipers.
 The Spanish Liberal troops were stationed to the left and to the right of the fortifications, while two companies of the Legion's Rifle Brigade were deployed in several outposts along the river.
 In order to deprive Carlist forces of supplies, the British Auxiliary Legion burnt numerous local barns (whose owners were suspected of being Carlist sympathizers), totalling 126 in all.
 These actions enraged the local residents, who sought revenge by moving en masse to the Carlist zone and joining their ranks.
 A British regular force of Royal Marines and Royal Artillery deployed in Hernani, but did not intervene in the following actions.